-There are 68 DPS troopers and supervisors assigned full-time to the two DPS CVE districts (the 27 assigned primarily to Border Enforcement activities will not be included in this section's goals.)
-These troopers and supervisors are stationed throughout the state and conduct roadside CVE enforcement as their primary activity, although they occasionally will conduct inspections at the international/interstate ports of entry.
-The assignment and scheduling of personnel is based on data analysis, including crash times/locations and violation identified.
-In addition, 142 CVE-trained troopers within DPS' regular patrol districts contribute to collision reduction by including CVE activities in their standard patrol responsibilities.
+There are 66 troopers and supervisors assigned full-time to the two AZDPS CVE districts.
+These personnel are stationed throughout the state and conduct roadside CVE enforcement as their primary activity, although they also conduct inspections at the international/interstate ports of entry.
+The assignment and scheduling of personnel is based on data analysis, including crash times/locations and violations identized.
+In addition, 116 CVE-trained troopers within AZDPS' regular patrol districts contribute to collision reduction by conducting CVE enforcement as part of their standard patrol responsibilities.

-CVE activity and CMV crash data is collected and contrasted every 28 days.
-Areas/ issues of concern are then identified and incorporated into personnel deployment plans.
-Violations of concern will be specifically targeted throughout the year.
-Targeted violations will then be tracked and reported on a quarterly basis to compare with crash data and overall effectiveness of the strategy.
-To ensure continuing inspector certification and quality control, inspection numbers and tracked and random inspection reports are sampled for critique and review with the issuing inspector and their supervisor.
+CVE activity and CMV crash data are collected and contrasted every 28 days during CompStat style chain of command review meetings.
+Areas/ issues of concern and violation data are then identified and incorporated into personnel deployment plans.
+Targeted violations are tracked and reported on a quarterly basis to compare with crash data and overall e¿ectiveness of enforcement strategies.
+To ensure continuing inspector certification and quality control, inspection numbers are tracked and random inspection reports are sampled for critique and review with the issuing inspector and their supervisor.